-“I think the idea of an isolated writer drinking whiskey in a garret and not coming out until he’s finished a book is a notion that doesn’t exist anymore,” Joel Hochman of Arbor Books told us.
-Like others on the business side, he responded to our question of what is owed to the readers by putting a name on the cover by saying, “It’s a product.”
+“I think the idea of an isolated writer drinking whiskey in a garret and not coming out until he’s finished a book is a notion that doesn’t exist anymore,” says Joel Hochman of Arbor Books.
+Along with several executives, he responded to our question of what is owed to the readers by putting a name on the cover by saying, “It’s a product.”

 These publishers point out that writing is always a team effort.
-Jay Leno does not write his own jokes and a team of writers work on sitcom scripts.
-Even if books have been a more independent pursuit, every writer depends on the help of an editor whose impact on the book—cutting large sections, reorganizing, suggesting plot changes—can be substantial.
+Jay Leno does not write his own jokes, and teams of writers work on sitcom scripts.
+Every book author depends on the help of an editor whose impact on the book—cutting large sections, reorganizing, suggesting plot changes—can be substantial.
 Researchers are also a regular part of writing a book in both fiction and nonfiction.

 It can also be quite enjoyable.
-William Novak described himself as “spoiled” by all the “wonderful people [he’s] worked with.”
-Michael D’Orso, who dislikes the term ghostwriter but collaborates with major figures, described in an article how “you can’t be more alive than when you’re climbing into other lives in other worlds.”
-Sally Collings told us that ghostwriting allows her to focus on the writing and editing part that she enjoys without having to deal with the marketing aspects that she does not.
+William Novak describes himself as “spoiled” by all the “wonderful people [he’s] worked with.”
+Michael D’Orso, who dislikes the term ghostwriter but collaborates with major figures, has explained how “you can’t be more alive than when you’re climbing into other lives in other worlds.”
+Sally Collings says that ghostwriting allows her to focus on the writing and editing part that she enjoys without having to deal with the marketing aspects that she does not.

 Is Ghostwriting on the Rise?

 Whether called ghostwriting or not, the idea is certainly not new.
 Mark Twain, who edited and published the memoir of Ulysses S. Grant, is said to have ghostwritten much of it as well.
 Hired hands have crafted busy leaders’ correspondence and public remarks for centuries.
 And we’d be hard pressed to say when science and engineering professors last wrote the majority of their papers.
 But as far as we can tell, the size of the industry is stable at the top but has surged at the bottom.

-"Fads play a role in the size of advance offered.
-Rock memoirs were generally viewed as ho-hum until 2010 when Keith Richard's LIFE became a critical and popular smash--and since then, memoirs by other 60s rock icons have been considered hot properties."
+Publishing a celebrity’s book is a bit like buying a hot stock.
+"Fads play a role in the size of advance offered," Karl Weber explains.
+"Rock memoirs were generally viewed as ho-hum until 2010 when Keith Richard's LIFE became a critical and popular smash.
+And since then, memoirs by other sixties rock icons have been considered hot properties."